GamGam1/documentManagement/README.md

 ### Frontend

-* adding in frontend intergration via react or other
+* adding in frontend integration via react or other